bvluong/Ruby-Visualizer/README.md

 + HTML / CSS
 + Axios

-Ruby Visualizer is a one page application built with a Vue frontend and a Rails backend.
-Users input code via a Vue component, which will then be passed to Rails via an Axios request.
-The code will be received by the controller on the backend and sent to a code evaluator to be evaluated.
+Ruby Visualizer is single page application built using a **Vue** frontend with a **Vuex** architecture to manage the flow of data. **Rails** is implemented in the backend to receive data and run our evaluators for user provided code.
+Users input code through a Vue component, which passes a JSON object to Rails via an **Axios** request.
+The code will be received by our `InputsController` to be evaluated.

 ```ruby
 def trace